JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 sealed class IOError(): Error // extended only in same package and module open class CustomError(): Error // can be extended wherever it's visible

+class FileNotFound : IOError() // direct subclass of IOError class NetworkIOError : FileNotFound() // indirect subclass of IOError
 ```

 ### Inheritance in multiplatform projects

 There is one more inheritance restriction in [multiplatform projects](multiplatform-get-started.md): direct subclasses of sealed classes must
-reside in the same source set.
+reside in the same [source set](multiplatform-discover-project.md#source-sets).
 It applies to sealed classes without the [expected and actual modifiers](multiplatform-expect-actual.md).

 If a sealed class is declared as `expect` in a common source set and have `actual` implementations in platform source sets,
 both `expect` and `actual` versions can have subclasses in their source sets.
 Moreover, if you use a hierarchical structure,